 Three rounds in we break down the best and worst performing teams in Super Rugby Aotearoa.

-Emerging from lockdown fears persisted the Blues would lose momentum gained during their four victories away from home.
+The spin: Emerging from lockdown fears persisted the Blues would lose momentum gained during their four victories away from home.
 This was the turning point earlier in the season – the trip to South Africa where the Blues knocked off the Bulls and previously-undefeated Stormers to source newfound confidence.
 Africa was also where they amended their shaky lineout by training on days off.
 Rather than regress into the frustrating team of old following the break the Blues have instead improved, and against stronger opposition during Super Rugby Aotearoa.

 Beauden Barrett's introduction at fullback has added another dimension of calm poise that has seen the Blues close out matches they would often lose.
 While many of the backline shine, the forward pack deserves credit for their resurgence.
 The bye comes at a good time for the Blues after they were almost run down by the Highlanders in the second half last week.
 The litmus test that is the Crusaders in Christchurch the following week will reveal just how good this team can be.
 Whether he plays that match or not Dan Carter's influence is already shining through.